YANQI-LIU/NeuronReconstruction/README.md

 # NeuronReconstruction

+Download the html files locally

 In 3-D plot:

 Scroll to zoom in and out.

-Left click + drag to rotate view
+Left click + drag to rotate view.

 Hover over traces to see corresponding brain regions